chenchuk77/HAssembler/README.md

 * input: Hack code
 * output: Binary representation

 As soon as the client type a command into the input textbox, the binary representation updated automatically using AJAX.

 ### Assembler backend
 Springboot service that implements the translation logic.
 It exposes a REST api /assembler that accepts Hack code and returns the binary representation as string

 ## Build the project from source
 When modifying the Assembler backend code, building is required.
 Building the project is done by 2 steps:
 1. compile the backend code to create the target executable using maven
 ```
-# creating the target/Hassembler*.jar
 $ mvn clean package
 ```
-2. build a new docker image
+2. build a new docker image, injecting the above artifact
 ```
-# target/Hassembler*.jar is injected into the build environment
 $ docker-compose build
 ```
 NOTE: changing javascript files should be supported without any rebuilding, this is because the website folder is shared between the host and the frontend container.

 ## Running HAssembler
-Running the project
+Running the project can be done in a few ways:

 ```
-# starting the services
 $ docker-compose up

-# or run as daemon
-$ docker-compose up -d
+$ docker-compose up -d                        ### as a daemon

-# or run in background and write to logfile
-$ docker-compose up >> hassembler.log 2>&1 &
+$ docker-compose up >> hassembler.log 2>&1 &  ### in background with logging

 ```